languagetool-org/languagetool/trunk/JLanguageTool/README.txt

  -check if there's a nice design that lets us extend PatternRule and PatternRuleLoader to make them more powerful, but without having all features in these classes -add more docs and examples
- -distribute OOo extension in .oxt format that allows updates -Make adding language possible without changing the LanguageTool core code:
+ -Make adding language possible without changing the LanguageTool core code:
  	-make rule loading dynamic by using reflection (in progress) -create the list of languages using reflection (add a LanguageInformation